• Skip to primary navigation

 9. Re-Register Camera Using Windows PowerShell

-In some cases, the problem could be due to the Camera not being properly registered as a Windows device.
+In rare cases, the problem could be due to the Camera not being properly registered as a Windows device.

 Get-AppxPackage -allusers Microsoft.WindowsCamera | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)\AppXManifest.xml”}